WurthElektronik/FeatherWings/README.md

 In order to enable ease of prototyping, we use the popular cross platform integrated development environment, [Visual Studio Code](https://code.visualstudio.com/) along with some extensions.
 The following steps will guide you through the installation process.

 1. Download and install **[Visual Studio Code](https://code.visualstudio.com/download)** by following the steps described [here](https://code.visualstudio.com/docs/setup).
->**Note**: If you are in a corporate environment, check with your IT department if you are required to enter proxy settings and credentials inside visual studio code.
+>**Note**: If you are in a corporate environment, check with your IT department if you are required to enter proxy settings and credentials inside Visual Studio Code.

 ![Install VS Code](assets/InstallVSCode.png)

-2. **Install** the [PlatformIO](https://platformio.org/install/ide?install=vscode) extension for Visual Studio Code
+2. **Install** the [PlatformIO](https://platformio.org/install/ide?install=vscode) extension for Visual Studio Code.
   - Select **Extensions** in the lower left
   - **Type** platformio in the *Search window* and
   - when PlatformIO IDE extension appears, **press the blue Install button**

 ![Install PlatformIO](assets/InstallPlatformIO.png)

-> **Note**: Do not close the VS code window until PlatformIO is completely installed.
+> **Note**: Do not close the Visual Studio Code window until PlatformIO is completely installed.
 > Installation process can be slow, depending on speed and network connection of your computer.

 3. After the PlatformIO extension has been installed follow the on screen instructions to **restart** Visual Studio Code.